 As with industries, different regions within Oregon have larger portions of workers nearing the end of their time in the labor force.
 Among the state’s nine local workforce investment areas, only the Portland area (Multnomah and Washington counties) has a smaller share (21%) of workers ages 55 and older than Oregon.
 Regions with the biggest shares of older workers tend to be rural and/or coastal.

-The Southwestern Oregon area that includes Coos, Curry, and Douglas counties has the largest share (28%) of workers ages 55 and older.
-The next-largest share (27%) can be found in the coastal and inland areas of Northwest Oregon, which includes Benton, Clatsop, Columbia, Lincoln, and Tillamook counties.
-The Rogue Valley stands out as a metropolitan region (Medford and Grants Pass) with a relatively high share (26%) of older workers.
-Eastern Oregon also has more than one-fourth (26%) of its workforce clocking in at 55 or older.
+The Southwestern Oregon area that includes Coos, Curry, and Douglas counties has the largest share (27%) of workers ages 55 and older.
+The next-largest share (26%) can be found in the coastal and inland areas of Northwest Oregon, which includes Benton, Clatsop, Columbia, Lincoln, and Tillamook counties.
+The Rogue Valley stands out as a metropolitan region (Medford and Grants Pass) with a relatively high share (25%) of older workers.
+Eastern Oregon also has one-fourth (25%) of its workforce clocking in at 55 or older.

 Of all regions, Southwestern Oregon presents the greatest number of broad industries with a relatively large share of older workers.
-In six different sectors, at least one-third of the area’s workers are at least 55 years old.
-The most extreme cases include transportation, warehousing, and utilities; other services (which includes businesses such as automotive and machinery repair); and personal care services.
-In these sectors, 38 percent of the workforce is at least 55 years old.
+In five different sectors, at least one-third of the area’s workers are at least 55 years old.
+The most extreme case is transportation, warehousing, and utilities, where 38 percent of the workforce is at least 55 years old.

 In Northwest Oregon, the only sector with more than one-third of the workforce ages 55 or older is transportation, warehousing, and utilities.
-Education services stands out in the Rogue Valley as the only sector with more than one-third (34%) of workers at least 55 years old.
-By contrast two of the most youthful sectors – leisure and hospitality and retail trade – had particularly small shares of older workers in the Portland area and the Willamette Valley.
+Education services stands out in the Rogue Valley as the only sector with one-third (33%) of workers at least 55 years old.
+By contrast two of the most youthful sectors – leisure and hospitality and retail trade – had particularly small shares of older workers in the Portland area.

 The sectors with the largest shares of workers in their later career years echo – perhaps even louder – the concerns about replacing retiring workers such as truck drivers and educators.
-In Northwest and Southwestern Oregon, seven out of 10 total job openings for truck drivers by 2024 will occur to replace workers permanently leaving the occupation.
-Looking just at Coos and Curry counties, replacements make up 75 percent of all truck driver openings.
-In the Rogue Valley, nearly nine out of 10 job openings for elementary and secondary school teachers will be due to replacement.
+In Northwest and Southwestern Oregon, nine out of 10 total job openings for truck drivers by 2027 will occur to replace workers permanently leaving the occupation.
+In the Rogue Valley, nine out of 10 job openings for elementary and secondary school teachers will also occur due to replacement.

 More information about the gender, age, and race/ethnicity dynamics in Oregon’s workforce can be found at https://qwiexplorer.ces.census.gov/static/explore.html.
-Detailed occupational projections for Oregon and its sub-state areas are available in the Employment Projections box on the publications page of QualityInfo.org.
+Detailed occupational projections for Oregon and its sub-state areas are available at qualityinfo.org/projections.